Good Men Aren’t Getting Harder to Find.

 The problem comes from the kinds of 35-year-old women who write those articles about how hard it is to find a “good” man, meaning he is over 6′, makes $100K or more per year, looks good, works out, looks good naked, is great socially, is great in bed, and wants to wife up older women.

 These women are disproportionately likely to have attended schools that inculcate their own sense of specialness in the world.
 They live in big cities that favor players not providers.
+Maybe they don’t have full-blown narcissistic personality disorder (NPD), but they have narcissistic tendencies and work in narcissistic industries, like media.

 There are a lot of women who bring nothing to relationships apart from their p***ies… and then they are surprised… where are the GOOD men?